Guides

 Head to the parade

-This year's festival will also have added focus on creating an inclusive and accessible environment.
+The festival will also have added focus on creating an inclusive and accessible environment.
 With that mind, there are special wheelchair accessible viewing areas and relaxed parade spaces for neurodivergent visitors.
-Guide dogs are also welcome at the parade and Festival Quarter.
+Guide dogs are also welcome at the parade.

 For some coastal air, head out on St Patrick's Day morning to the Aware Harbour2Harbour Walk.
 The 26km stretch in support of the Aware organisation winds between Howth and Dún Laoghaire harbours, on the Dublin Coastal Trail, and there will be complimentary refreshments served at the Halfway Hooley at Dublin Port Company’s Pumphouse.
 There will also be themed walking tours throughout the city all weekend.